THIEL COLLEGE IS FEATURED IN A COCA COLA COMMERCIAL

-Have you seen the 1974 Christmas card making the rounds?
-It is a photo
+Have you seen the 1974 XC Christmas card?
+It is a photo with Santa

 smiling runners and a surprised Santa.
 The guys ran the three miles down